DimaMakarevich/homeworks/6_Java/README.md

 3. You have to check your `Xmx` java variable value and if less than 2500mb add to each program run `-Xmx2500mb` parameter, for example `java -Xmx2500mb 6_Java-1.0-SNAPSHOT.jar`.
    This command help you to check your Xmx variable value `java -XX:+PrintFlagsFinal -version | grep -iE 'HeapSize|PermSize|ThreadStackSize'`
-4. And run `java 6_Java-1.0-SNAPSHOT.jar -sdb`.
+4. And run `java -jar 6_Java-1.0-SNAPSHOT.jar -sdb`.
 Flag `-sdb`  indicates that it will create databases with empty tables.

 arguments: